codeplea/Hands-On-Network-Programming-with-C/README.md

 **Following is what you need for this book:**
 If you're a developer or a system administrator who wants to enter the world of network programming, this book is for you.
 Basic knowledge of C programming is assumed.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-14).

 [![Build Status](https://travis-ci.org/codeplea/Hands-On-Network-Programming-with-C.svg?branch=master)](https://travis-ci.org/codeplea/Hands-On-Network-Programming-with-C)
 [![Build status](https://ci.appveyor.com/api/projects/status/yarb3kmmn5db21vn?svg=true)](https://ci.appveyor.com/project/codeplea/hands-on-network-programming-with-c)